oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 requested entity and relates it to the requested existing entities.

-If the target URL for the collection the entity is created in and binding information provided in the [POST]{.Datatype} body contradicts the implicit binding information provided by the request URL, the request MUST fail, and the service responds with [400 Bad Request]{.Datatype}.
+If the target URL for the collection the entity is created in and binding information provided in the `POST` body contradicts the implicit binding information provided by the request URL, the request MUST fail, and the service responds with `400 Bad Request`.

 Upon failure of the operation, the service MUST NOT create the new entity.
 In particular, the service MUST never create an entity in a